pogodevorg/pgoapi/README.md

 If you are not using setuptools/pip, follow the instructions in the Contributing section below to clone this repository and then install pgoapi using the appropriate method for your project.

+### Hashing

+The API utilises the [API Hashing service](https://hashing.pogodev.org) provided by Bossland.
+Calls require a valid hash key to work on newer API Versions.

 ## Contributing
 Contributions are highly welcome.
 Please use github or [Discord](https://discord.pogodev.org) for it!